A Critical Study on Data Leakage in Recommender System Offline Evaluation

 We further summarize the unpredictability of recommendation accuracy in Table~\ref{tab:improvement}.
 In this table, we use the results of not adding any future data in training as the reference results, and report the lowest and highest changes in performance when future data are added till $Y10$.
-Using test year $Y5$ and HR@20 as an example, HR@20 on $Y5$ is the reference; we compute the percentage of changes in HR@20s when adding future data from $Y6$ to $Y10$, and report the lowest and highest changes in percentage among from $Y6$ to $Y10$.\footnote{We only report HR@20 in Table~\ref{tab:improvement}.
+Using the test year $Y5$ and HR@20 as an example, HR@20 on $Y5$ is the reference; we compute the percentage of changes in HR@20's when adding future data from $Y6$ to $Y10$, and report the lowest and highest percentage changes between $Y6$ and $Y10$.\footnote{We only report HR@20 in Table~\ref{tab:improvement}.
 Other metrics like HR@10 and NDCG@10 give similar results.} Shown in Table~\ref{tab:improvement}, with respect to the results of no data leakage, the performance changes largely in both signs and magnitudes.
 Specifically, the magnitudes in Table~\ref{tab:improvement} can be as high as $89.5\%$, and there is no particular pattern.
-In short, impact of data leakage on recommendation results is unpredictable.
-Hence, the recommendation performance reported from experiments with ``future data'' is not reflective of the actual performance in a more practical setting with no data leakage.
+In short, the impact of data leakage on recommendation results is unpredictable.
+Therefore, the recommendation performance reported from experiments with ``future data'' is not reflective of the actual performance in a more practical setting without data leakage.

 \begin{finding} The evaluated models do not show consistent patterns in terms of their relative performance ordering, with the inclusion of additional future data. \end{finding}